Queen Creek, AZ

 What’s the Town’s long-term solution for renewable water?

 Queen Creek is working to implement a long-term water resource program.
-The main goal is to reduce the system’s reliance on CAGRD and build a local and diverse portfolio of renewable water resources.
+The main goal is to reduce the system’s reliance on groundwater and CAGRD, building a local and diverse portfolio of renewable water resources.
 Additionally, the long-term strategy seeks to provide an assured water supply at a lower total cost that is more stable, and sustainable, than the costs assessed by CAGRD.
-Further, by utilizing existing water rates to acquire lower-cost water resources, the Town is moving from a higher annual assessment on your property tax bill to a lower monthly cost that is built into the current utility rates and charges – a benefit to all utility customers.

 Over the past several years, Town Council has taken several significant steps toward achieving Queen Creek’s long-term strategy:

-- Resolution 1204-18 applied available groundwater credits to pre-2004 CAGRD subdivisions over a five-year period, saving customers approximately $700,000 in CAGRD assessments
+- Resolution 1204-18* applied available groundwater credits to pre-2004 CAGRD subdivisions over a five-year period

 - Acquisition of 175,000 acre feet (AF) of GWECs